kevinpapst/AdminLTEBundle/Resources/docs/navbar_messages.md

 # The Navbar Messages component

 ## Routes
 Just like the other theme components, this one requires some route aliases to work.
-Please refer to the [component overview](component_events.md) to learn about the route alias details.
+Please refer to the [configurations overview](configurations.md) to learn about the route alias details.

 ## Required aliases
 * all_messages